Skinner927/CloudCannon/README.md

 CloudCannon
 ===========
-CloudCannon is a JavasScript class that will shoot clouds across an HTML element for a sweet scrolling cloud effect.
+CloudCannon is a JavasScript class that will shoot clouds across an HTML "sky" element for a sweet scrolling cloud effect.
 Height, size, and speed of clouds are random.

 CloudCannon is highly customizable by passing in an object of options.
-View the Config section for more detail.
+View the [Config](#config) section for more detail.

 ## Requirements
 CloudCannon requires JQuery version >= 1.0 (untested with anything less than v1.9.1 so YMMV, but let me know).